ZarnackGroup/racoon_clip/README.md

 You can test racoon_clip with one of the [minimal example data sets](https://github.com/ZarnackGroup/racoon_clip/tree/main/minimal_examples).
 See [here](https://racoon-clip.readthedocs.io/en/latest/examples.html#) for a walk-through of the examples.

-racoon_clip produces a variety of files during the different steps of the workflow.
-The files you will likely want to use downstream of racoon_clip are:
+racoon_clip produces a variety of files during the different steps of the workflow that will all be stored in a folder called results.
+These are the main output files form the results folder:

-- a summary of the performed steps called Report.html.
+- A summary of the performed steps called Report.html.

 - The sample-wise whole aligned reads after duplicate removal in bam format.
 You can find them in the folder results/aligned/<sample_name>.Aligned.sortedByCoord.out.duprm.bam together with the corresponding bam.bai files.